 The most fascinating but disturbing books I’ve ever read

-THROUGHOUT HISTORY, there have been remarkable books that, upon their release, sparked a firestorm of outrage, entangling themselves in obscenity trials or posing a serious risk to the publisher and author.
+Throughout history, there have been remarkable books that, upon their release, sparked a firestorm of outrage, entangling themselves in obscenity trials or posing a serious risk to the publisher and author.
 While these disturbing books prove to be excessively unsettling, I believe it is crucial to recognize the inherent distinction between the narrative they present and the art form they embody.

 In other words, simultaneously true masterpieces that both push boundaries and demand contemplation.
 In celebration of thought-provoking and unsettling works, I present five of my favorite, but also the most disturbing books of all time that embody this dual nature.
 These disturbing books invite you to venture beyond your usual reading preferences and embrace a different kind of literary experience.
 I’m often inspired when I read something slightly different than the kind of book that I’d normally pick up.